Patti Smith: Art and writings

 In 2011, Smith announced the first museum exhibition of her photography in the U.S., Camera Solo.
 She named the project after a sign she saw in the abode of Pope Celestine V, which translates as "a room of one's own", and which Smith felt best described her solitary method of photography.
-The exhibition featured artifacts that were everyday items or places of significance to artists Smith admires, including Rimbaud, Charles Baudelaire, John Keats, and William Blake.
+The exhibition displayed artifacts that were everyday items or places of significance to artists Smith admires, including Rimbaud, Charles Baudelaire, John Keats, and William Blake.
 In February 2012, she was a guest at the Sanremo Music Festival.
 Also in 2011, Smith was working on a crime novel set in London.
 "I've been working on a detective story that starts at the St Giles in the Fields church in London for the last two years", she told NME, adding that she "loved detective stories" and was a fan of British fictional detective Sherlock Holmes and U.S. crime author Mickey Spillane in her youth.

 Smith collaborates with the experimental group Soundwalk Collective on the ongoing project Correspondences.
-Described as “an ever-evolving project,” it spans more than ten years and traverses different geographies and natural environments.
-Soundwalk Collective’s founder Stephan Crasneanscki has recorded sounds in remote places to uncover traces of history and environmental change, which he later shared with Smith to inspire her poetic response.
+The projects spans more than ten years of work, inspired by different geographies and natural environments.
+Soundwalk Collective's founder Stephan Crasneanscki has recorded sounds in remote places to uncover traces of history and environmental change, which he later shared with Smith to inspire her poetic response.
 Their collaboration began after a chance encounter on a plane and developed through ongoing correspondences on life and nature.
-Correspondences consists of eight audiovisual pieces in which sound comes before imagery, exploring themes such as the impact of seismic airguns on the oceans, the resilience of nature after the Chernobyl disaster, the anarchist visions of Peter Kropotkin, and the final landscapes of Pier Paolo Pasolini.
+Correspondences explores themes such as the impact of seismic airguns on the oceans, the resilience of nature after the Chernobyl disaster, the anarchist visions of Peter Kropotkin, and the final landscapes of Pier Paolo Pasolini.

-Smith announced a new memoir, Bread of Angels, would be released in November 2025.
-In a Vanity Fair article published ahead of its release, Smith revealed that the cover photo was taken by Mapplethorpe.
-Her finally released third memoir book contains a lot of formerly unknown details and received some acclaim.
+In 2019, she released her book, Year of the Monkey.
+"A captivating, redemptive chronicle of a year in which Smith looked intently into the abyss", stated Kirkus Reviews.
+Smith's third memoir, Bread of Angels, was published in November 2025.